posbit/jiraline/_docs/command_list.md

 Options:

-* u (-- user name).
+* u (`--user`).
 After option you have to type user name to who issue will be assigned to

 **comment**